Rules and Policies

 Admission gets you IN & OUT all day until closing time!

 Lobby games are “coined” and cost money to play.
-There is an ATM and change machine available.
+There is a change machine available.

 The Historical Games behind the yellow chain are for viewing only.
 These are Pre-Flipper games, mainly from the 1930’s and early 40’s.
 Our oldest game is from 1887!
 Reading material is available for more information.